monk-io/docs/docs/guides/basic-app.md

 !!! note

+    To do this, you should have the cluster already set-up.
-    `monk stop yourname/app` to stop the template.
+    Also, `monk stop yourname/app` to stop the template.

 However, the template is not complete.
 Much like with `docker-compose`, in order to prepare a good runtime environment, we must understand what are the App's requirements.